ewjoachim/pypitoken/docs/discussions.rst

 Steps:

 1. Preheat oven to 50°C.
-2. Spread the gound almonds on a baking sheet, put in oven for 10 to 15 minutes.
+2. Spread the ground almonds on a baking sheet, put in oven for 10 to 15 minutes.
 3. Remove it from oven, let it cool and mix with sugar.
 4. Whip the egg whites stiff and add a few drops of bitter almond.
 5. Using a rubber spatula, fold the egg whites into the sugar & almond batter.
 6. Pour the batter into a piping bag with a ribbed nozzle.
-7. Form the macaroons on baking paper and leave them to rest for 2h at ambiant temperature.
+7. Form the macaroons on baking paper and leave them to rest for 2h at ambient temperature.
 8. Preheat oven to 190°C.
 9. Lower the oven to 180°C, and put the macaroons in for 3 minutes, then 15 minutes at